Welcome

 • For a term of more than seven years out of a qualifying estate.

-• Creation of a first legal mortgage: Granting a first legal mortgage over a qualifying estate triggers compulsory first registration of that estate.
+• Granting a first legal mortgage (charge by deed) over a qualifying estate triggers compulsory first registration of that estate.

 Consequences of Failure to Register

-• Transfer: The transfer becomes void as regards the transfer of the legal estate.
+• Transfer: The transfer is void as regards the transfer of the legal estate.
 The legal title reverts to the transferor, who holds it on a bare trust for the transferee.
 The transferee only holds an equitable interest until registration is completed.

 Exam Warning

 Be clear on the distinction between first registration (bringing unregistered land onto the register) and a registrable disposition (a dealing with land already registered).
 Different rules and triggers apply.
 Also, remember that leases for 7 years or less do not require substantive registration but are protected differently, usually as overriding interests.
+If a lease (of any term) is granted to take effect more than three months after the date of grant, registration is required for it to be legal.

 Revision Tip